210352R/mT5-denosing-pretraining/reports/report-1.md

 For academic rigor and faithful replication of the T5 methodology, the **T5-style span corruption with sentinel tokens** was chosen as the final method.

 This ensures that the project not only achieves denoising pretraining on OPUS-100 but also follows best practices in modern sequence-to-sequence pretraining, making it the most effective and generalizable approach.

+Fine-tunes mT5-small on your noisy translation dataset.

+The model learns to denoise and translate in both directions ---------- Special Point- Novelty (\*\*\*)

+Sure!
+Let’s break it down carefully.

+1️⃣ What Happens During EN_noisy → IT / IT_noisy → EN

+Your model is trained in a bilingual denoising translation setup:

+EN_noisy → IT

+Input: An English sentence with noise, e.g., missing words, swapped words, or deleted characters.

+Target: The correct Italian translation of the original clean English sentence.

+Model Task: Learn to both:

+Correct the noisy English input (denoising).

+Translate it into Italian.

+IT_noisy → EN

+Input: An Italian sentence with noise.

+Target: The correct English translation of the original clean Italian sentence.

+Model Task: Learn to denoise Italian input and translate it into English.

+2️⃣ How This Works in Practice

+The encoder of mT5 reads the noisy input.

+The decoder generates the clean translation in the other language.

+By training on both directions, the model becomes bidirectional:

+It can translate both English → Italian and Italian → English.

+It can handle imperfect input text, like typos or OCR errors.

+3️⃣ Importance of This Approach

+Robust Translation:

+Real-world text is rarely perfect.
+Users make typos, OCR outputs are noisy, etc.

+Training with noisy input ensures the model still produces correct translations.

+Bidirectional Learning:

+Instead of training two separate models, one model handles both directions.

+Saves computation and allows shared multilingual understanding.

+Data Efficiency:

+Adding noise artificially increases the variety of input without needing extra data.

+The model learns to generalize better.

+Real-World Applications:

+Useful for translation apps, chatbots, or OCR pipelines where input text is often messy.

+Improves the user experience by handling imperfect text gracefully.